The Technology M&A Review: Poland

 - the aforementioned act of 16 April 1993 on combating unfair competition, which relates to the protection of know-how and business secrets.

 In addition to the above, a number of European and international regulations relating to IP protection are also effective in Poland.
-It should be noted that at the European level, IP protection is consistent and harmonised among Member States, and Poland's law regarding IP rights is also aligned with international regulations.
+At the European level, IP protection is consistent and harmonised among Member States, and Poland's law regarding IP rights is also aligned with international regulations.

 Recent rulings that are of importance for the protection of IP include: